Scanning setup

 - Attach camera to the Durst enlarger column

-- Align film holder on top of light, use 3d printed spacer to help diffuse light
+- Align film holder on top of light

-- Fill the frame with the negative, and focus on the grain using the 10x zoom in live view
+- Fill the frame with the negative, and focus on the grain using the zoom in live view, or use autofocus if the camera is able to see the grain.

 - Set camera to 100 ISO

-- Expose with shutter speed to push histogram to the right
+- Expose with EV comp to push histogram to the right

 - Take the first frame of the shot